-I got a feeling of deja vu when I clicked on an email sent to me via Survey Premium, which then routed me to the following sales page:
+I got a feeling of deja vu when I found my way to Earn at Home Club.
+It all started when I clicked on an email sent to me via Survey Premium, which then routed me to the following sales page:

 With the Good Money video running in the background of this fake news web page, I recalled a similar work-at-home “business opportunity” that I’d reviewed back in March.
 In fact, if you look at the format of the “news” story posted above and the “news” story posted for Work at Home Paycheck, they are almost identical.

 However, this opportunity was being touted by Jennifer Becker, a mother of three living (coincidentally enough) in my home town of Madison, Wisconsin.
 Jennifer discovered a “tight lip secret” to making money at home and wrote about it on her blog (wait, does that even make sense?).
 As a result, she was interviewed by Home Lifestyle Report.

 Jennifer Becker sure gets around: She’s also promoted other work-at-home systems including A to Z Cash System and My Home Cash System.
 These systems still exist online, although the majority of their buttons and links have been disabled.

 When you click on the news story to learn more, you are directed to the following page:

 What exactly is Earn at Home Club?
 That part is never actually explained, but apparently it requires a computer.
 Somehow or other, it also involves making money on the newest craze called the Internet.

 Earn at Home Club’s ‘testimonials’

 Earn at Home Club also features the following glowing testimonials.
 Rachel Heinz, Max D., and Beth and Sam all give this system a thumbs up- yet never explain what exactly they are doing to make money:

 So, who are these satisfied customers?
 Using Google’s image search, I found all of them here: